An Inconvenient Truth: Scientific basis

-Steig disputed Gore's statement that you can visibly see the effect that the United States Clean Air Act has had on ice cores in Antarctica.
+Steig disputed Gore's statement that one can visibly see the effect that the United States Clean Air Act has had on ice cores in Antarctica.
 "One can neither see, nor even detect using sensitive chemical methods any evidence in Antarctica of the Clean Air Act," he said, but did note that they are "clearly recorded in ice core records from Greenland."
 Despite these flaws, Steig said that the film got the fundamental science right and the minor factual errors did not undermine the main message of the film, adding "An Inconvenient Truth rests on a solid scientific foundation."

 Lonnie Thompson, Earth Science professor at Ohio State University, whose work on retreating glaciers was featured in the film, was pleased with how his research was presented.
 "It's so hard given the breadth of this topic to be factually correct, and make sure you don't lose your audience," Thompson said.
 "As scientists, we publish our papers in Science and Nature, but very few people read those.
 Here's another way to get this message out.
 To me, it's an excellent overview for an introductory class at a university.
 What are the issues and what are the possible consequences of not doing anything about those changes?
 To me, it has tremendous value.
 It will reach people that scientists will never reach."